The Must-Dos in The Catlins: Nature’s Paradise

 Location: From Okawa, head toward the Okawa Golf Club (via Pounawea Road or Duttons Road) On the east side of the road bridge follow Newhaven Road.
 You can either start walking along the beach in Newhaven or park up all the way at the end of Newhaven Road and walk along the beach from there.

-This Catlins waterfall is so easy to access that it would be a crime not to check it out!
+This Catlins’ waterfall is so easy to access that it would be a crime not to check it out!
 It’s off the main route that people usually take when travelling through the Catlins (The Southern Scenic Route).
 It’s a 20-minute return walk through lush native bush until you reach Purakaunui Falls and its photo-worthy cascades!
 This pretty waterfall is also one of the 8 Romantic Activities in The Catlins for Couples.

 Location: Purakaunui Falls is on the Southern Scenic Route at the eastern end of Waikoato Valley Road.
 The Falls will then be signposted along the Purakaunui Falls Road.